logotype/LeapMotionAS3/README.md

 --------

 + Very similar structure as the official API
++ Clean, lightweight and documented code
-+ No dependencies, creates a optimized socket directly to the Leap
++ No external dependencies, creates a optimized socket directly to the Leap
 + Uses ASC 2.0 compiler features (be sure to add the "-inline" compiler argument)
 + Compatible with Mac and PC